opconWizard/opcon-docs/docs/Files/Database-Information/Failover-and-Recovery-with-Replication.md

 ## Automatic Failover to the Subscribing Database Server

-When configured, automatic failover to the Subscribing OpCon/xps Database Server occurs when the Secondary SMA Service Manager encounters a failover trigger.
+When configured, automatic failover to the Subscribing OpCon Database Server occurs when the Secondary SMA Service Manager encounters a failover trigger.
 For further information, refer to [Automatic Failover](Failover-Scenarios.md#Automati).